cloudfoundry-attic/cf-windows-extensions/doc/project_notes.md

   *Use system buildpack only for now*

-18. **Given that we don't have something figured out for logging, we can start documenting some workarounds and limitations.**
+18. Given that we don't have something figured out for logging, we can start documenting some workarounds and limitations.

+  *Shoot an e-mail to Gert about this*

 ##Work Items (to be moved to Trello)